pietvanzoen/piet.me/notes/2021-05-05-my-email-workflow-in-fastmail.md

 Check out this [more detailed comparison with Hey](https://www.fastmail.com/hey-fastmail/).

+## The Workflow

+After a little experimentation and playing with the settings this is the workflow I’m now using with Fastmail.

+1. Get a new email from an unknown sender.
+The email lands in the `Screener` label.

+2. I review the email and then either:
+    * Block the sender so any future emails go straight to the trash.
+    * Add the sender to my contacts and then select which contact group it should belong to.
+“Feed” or “Paper Trail”.
+If I want to receive notifications I can make the contact a “VIP” contact.

+3. Future emails land in the appropriate label.

 ## The Setup

 The key to my workflow is using contacts and contact groups to filter incoming mail into various labels.

-Fastmail can organise emails using folders or labels.
+Fastmail can organise emails using folders (one email, one folder) or labels (one email, many labels).
 For my purposes I’m using labels.
 This is configured in `Settings -> Preferences` under the `Labels` section.

 ### Screening Emails